JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 except for the elements that are selected, which are set to the appropriate sensitivities being pulled back.
 So identify which actual positions in the array are being gotten/set is common work to both primal and gradient computations.
 We really don't want to deal with fancy indexing types during the pullback, because there are weird edge cases like indexing in such a way that the same element is output twice (and thus we have 2 sensitivities we need to add to it).
-We can pull the `to_indices` out of the primal computation and remember the plain indexes to used to set them during the pullback.
+We can pull the `to_indices` out of the primal computation and remember the plain indexes used, then can reuse them to set gradients during the pullback.

 See the [code for this in ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl/blob/v0.7.49/src/rulesets/Base/indexing.jl)